-- a health care provider that provided medical treatment to the safely surrendered infant before, at the time of, or after the safe surrender, - a placement provider, including a foster care placement or pre-adoptive placement, for the infant, - a court exercising jurisdiction over an adoption proceeding for the infant, and/or - any agency that a court in an adoption proceeding requires to conduct a preplacement assessment, report to the court, or equivalent. - Guardian ad litem appointed in a TPR proceeding - A district or superior court judge
+- a court exercising jurisdiction over an adoption proceeding for the infant, and/or - any agency that a court in an adoption proceeding requires to conduct a preplacement assessment, report to the court, or equivalent. - Guardian ad litem appointed in a TPR proceeding - A district or superior court judge

-Protocol - What you must do Guidance - How to do it When a surrendering parent returns for the infant and a report is accepted for N.C.G.S. § 7B-505.1. outlines consent for medical care for a "Parent Requests to Dismiss Safe Surrender" please review the Cross Function juvenile placed in nonsecure custody of a local county child Manual for instructions for an assessment in these cases. welfare agency and includes safely surrendered infants.
-If a child needs something beyond routine medical care, the county child welfare Director should write a specific letter to medical THERE MUST BE DOCUMENTATION IN THE FILE INDICATING providers, if requested, indicating the county child welfare THAT THE IDENTITY OF THE PARENT(S) IS UNKNOWN AS THIS agency has custody of the child through operation of law WAS A SAFE SURRENDER. pursuant to 7B-525 and can consent to the procedure.
+N.C.G.S. § 7B-505.1. outlines consent for medical care for a juvenile placed in nonsecure custody of a local county child welfare agency and includes safely surrendered infants.
+If a child needs something beyond routine medical care, and an exparte order has not been sought, the county Director should write a specific letter to medical providers, if requested, indicating the county child welfare agency has custody of the child through operation of law pursuant to 7B-525 and can consent to the procedure.

+HUMAN TRAFFICKING

-Protocol - What you must do Guidance - How to do it HUMAN TRAFFICKING The requirements of a CPS Assessment are not altered when it involves allegations of human trafficking.
-County child welfare workers must assess the safety and risk of human trafficking victims within the context of North Carolina child welfare policy and practice.
+The requirements of a CPS Assessment are not altered when it involves allegations of human trafficking.
+Assessment caseworkers must assess the safety and risk of human trafficking victims within the context of North Carolina child welfare policy and practice.

 However, there are additional requirements for all child welfare cases involving confirmed or suspected human trafficking of a child.
 See "Human Trafficking" in Cross Function Topics in the NC Child Welfare manual for additional protocol and guidance.

-The North Carolina Safety Assessment (DSS-5231) and assessment tools are only completed with parents, guardians, custodians, or caretakers.
+The North Carolina Safety Assessment (DSS-5231) and all other SDM assessment tools are only completed with parents, guardians, custodians, or caretakers.
 These tools must not be completed with perpetrators who are not a parent, guardian, custodian, or caretaker.
-In cases where the alleged perpetrator is not a caretaker, the county child welfare worker must assess the parent, guardian, custodian, or caretaker's ability and/or willingness to keep the child safe.
-When conducting a CPS Assessment involving allegations of human trafficking, county child welfare workers should assess the circumstances with consideration to the known risk factors and indicators of human trafficking: Risk factors: History of running away or getting kicked out of home; History of homelessness or housing instability; History of sexual abuse; History of physical abuse; History of sexual offense; History of delinquent or reckless behavior (involvement with law enforcement or juvenile justice); History of neglect or basic needs not having been met; History of alcohol or substance use disorder; Current or past involvement in the child welfare system; History of depression/mood disorder; Exposure to domestic violence; Family instability; Excessive absences from school; Identifies as lesbian, gay, bisexual, or transgender (LGBT); County child welfare workers must collaborate with human trafficking victim organizations and advocates to address the unique safety issues for children who are victims of human trafficking.
-See list of Service Providers and Other Referrals in Human Trafficking Cases by County.
-Indicators: Visible signs of abuse such as unexplained bruises, cuts, marks; Fear of person accompanying them;
+In cases where the alleged perpetrator is not a caretaker, the Assessment caseworker must assess the parent, guardian, custodian, or caretaker's ability and/or willingness to keep the child safe.

+Assessment caseworkers must collaborate with human trafficking victim organizations and advocates to address the unique safety issues for children who are victims of human trafficking.
+See list of Service Providers and Other Referrals in Human Trafficking.

+When making a case decision on an assessment of suspected human trafficking, the Assessment caseworker must determine what role the parent played, if any.
+There must be a substantiation of both abuse and neglect for a child who is found to be a human trafficking victim.
+A case decision may include findings for both the parent, guardian, or legal custodian as well as any non-caretaker who engaged in Human Trafficking of the child.
+If the child is found to be a victim of sexual servitude under G.S.
+14-43.13, sexual abuse must be one of the maltreatment types

+When conducting a CPS Assessment involving allegations of human trafficking, Assessment caseworkers should assess the circumstances with consideration to the known risk factors and indicators of human trafficking:

+Risk factors:

+- History of running away or getting kicked out of home;

+- History of homelessness or housing instability;

+- History of sexual abuse;

+- History of physical abuse;

+- History of sexual offense;

+- History of delinquent or reckless behavior (involvement with law enforcement or juvenile justice);

+- History of neglect or basic needs not having been met;

+- History of alcohol or substance use disorder;

+- Current or past involvement in the child welfare system;

+- History of depression/mood disorder;

+- Exposure to DV;

+- Family instability;

+- Excessive absences from school;

+- Identifies as lesbian, gay, bisexual, or transgender (LGBT);

+- Has disabilities, especially intellectual disability;

+- Immigration status;

+- Poverty;

+- Unemployment; and

+- Lack of transportation.

+Indicators:

+- Visible signs of abuse such as unexplained bruises, cuts, marks; - Fear of person accompanying them;